This way to a home of your own

 - Learn more about how mortgages are approved.

 - Get an overview of the appraisal and inspection process.

 - Make sure your loan estimate reflects what you discussed with your lender.

-Bank of America home loan customers can use the Home Loan Navigator to track their loans and manage documents electronically.
+Bank of America home loan clients can use the Home Loan Navigator® to track their loans and manage documents electronically.

 Stage 5: Coast into your closing

 You’re almost home.
 Once your mortgage is approved and at least three business days before you close, you receive a closing disclosure.
 It lists the fees you must pay, which typically total 2 to 5 percent of the home price.
 Read this closely and tell your lender if anything seems off.
 Know what to bring to your closing—such as your ID and any payments that are due.
 If you have a cosigner, that person needs to be there.
 Most of the time is taken up carefully signing forms.
 Once the loan closes—which may take a couple days—the funds go to the seller, you get handed the keys and the home is yours!